EXCLUSIVE-Oilfield services firm Patterson-UTI explores split -sources

 By David French

-June 13 (Reuters) - Patterson-UTI Energy Inc PTEN.O is exploring the potential divestment of its pressure pumping business, a deal that could be worth around $1 billion and break up the U.S. oilfield services firm, people familiar with the matter said on Thursday.
+NEW YORK, June 13 (Reuters) - Patterson-UTI Energy Inc PTEN.O is exploring the potential divestment of its pressure pumping business, a deal that could be worth around $1 billion and break up the U.S. oilfield services firm, people familiar with the matter said on Thursday.

 Patterson-UTI has been seeking to streamline its business after coming under pressure from its clients, oil and gas exploration companies that are scaling back on new projects to preserve more cash to return to their shareholders.

-Houston-based Patterson-UTI will work with an investment bank on shedding the pressure pumping division, which is most likely to be structured as a merger with another publicly listed or privately owned services company, the three sources said.
+Houston-based Patterson-UTI will work with an investment bank on shedding the pressure pumping division, which is most likely to be structured as a merger with another publicly listed or privately-owned services company, the three sources said.

 Patterson-UTI did not immediately respond to a request for comment.
 The sources asked not to be identified because the matter is confidential.

 Having already undertaken significant cost cuts in the wake of the 2014-2016 downturn in oil prices, dealmaking is one of the few tools left for services firms to boost the value of their stock.
-Patterson-UTI's stock, for example, traded above $38 in late-July 2014.

 Pressure pumping facilitates the process within the shale industry of injecting large amounts of chemicals, sand and water into the ground to break apart the rock and release the hydrocarbons trapped within the different layers.